-- 1. What do you like about the directions for the overall vision and urban structure? - Reduction in car use.
+1. What do you like about the directions for the overall vision and urban structure?

+- Reduction in car use.
 Considers the Ship Channel for east-west transportation.
-Small greenspaces within residential areas for kids. - The area will be improved for residential uses. - 2.
-What, if anything, concerns you?
-Why? - I belong to the Outer Harbour dragon boat club.
+Small greenspaces within residential areas for kids. - The area will be improved for residential uses.

+I belong to the Outer Harbour dragon boat club.
 They have been at Unwin Avenue near the Outer Harbour sailing club since 2006.
 There are also a lot of sailing and rowing clubs along the Outer Harbour.
-I would like these uses maintained and easy access to them. - 3.
-What refinements, if any, would you like to see explored? - A water channel between the Outer Harbour and Leslie Street spit is required so canoers and kayakers can cut through instead of going around the entire Leslie Street Spit. - The vision is very sound.
+I would like these uses maintained and easy access to them.

+- A water channel between the Outer Harbour and Leslie Street spit is required so canoers and kayakers can cut through instead of going around the entire Leslie Street Spit. - The vision is very sound.
 I look forward to future details linking the overall vision with the Relief Line stations at Cherry-Front, Unilever, and Carlaw-Queen.